 Barker v.
 Allen Canning Co., 95-252 (La.
 App.
 3 Cir.
 10/4/95), 663 So.2d 320, writ denied, 95-2688, (La.
 1/12/96); 666 So.2d 323.

 Barker slipped on a damp concrete floor of a canning room while working.
 After complaining of back and neck pain he was transported to a nearby emergency room.
-Pursuant to the employer’s company policy, urinalysis was administered.
+Pursuant to the company’s written and promulgated substance abuse policy, urinalysis was administered.
 Barker tested positive for marijuana, which triggered the presumption of intoxication.
-Therefore, and the burden was on the employee to rebut the presumptions of intoxication and causation.
+Therefore, the burden was on the employee to rebut the presumptions of intoxication and causation.

 Plaintiff’s wife testified that her husband had not smoked marijuana for five days before the accident.
 A co-worker testified that plaintiff did not appear to be intoxicated at the time of the accident.
 In this case, physicians testified that “there is no real way to tell that a person would be disoriented or what his general condition would be because the effects of drugs differ from use to use and person to person.”
 On this evidence, the found that plaintiff failed to rebut the presumption of intoxication as the cause of his fall.

 Deal v.
 Bankcroft Bag, Inc., 28,188 (La.
 App.
 2d Cir.
 4/3/96), 671 So.2d 1264.